How to Fix Google’s “This Site May Be Hacked” Warning

 We strongly recommend being patient.
 Yes, the warning is very alarming and you want it gone as soon as possible.
 However, repeatedly contacting Google will only be to your detriment.

-What if Google still flags malware on your site?
+What if Google still flags your site as hacked?

-You’ve checked your site after malware removal, and the scanner or Google still flags malware.
+You’ve checked your site after malware removal, and the scanner or Google still thinks your hacked site needs repair.
 Now what?

 Once you are certain there are no remnants of malware, submit the review request once more.
 This is another reason why we recommend patience.
 Mistakes will happen, and you want as many opportunities to correct them as possible.